thalim-glam/reactTHportfolio/README.md

 ## Credits

-Thanks a lot to my Instructor, class recordings, my Tutor and groupmates, class friends and Google.
+Thanks a lot to my Instructor, class recordings, my Tutor(Justin) and groupmates, school friends and Google.

 ## License